kenatiod/MUT/Understanding Machine Understanding.md

 Many XAI techniques have been developed in recent years to provide the types of explanations described above.
 Some prominent approaches include:

-- Feature attribution methods like LIME and SHAP that estimate each feature's contribution to the model's output by perturbing the input and observing the effect on the prediction.
+- Feature attribution methods like LIME and SHAP that estimate each feature's contribution to the model's output by perturbing the input and observing the effect on the prediction (Ribeiro et al., 2016).
-- Gradient-based methods like saliency maps and class activation maps that use the gradients of the model's output with respect to the input to identify important features.
+- Gradient-based methods like saliency maps and class activation maps that use the gradients of the model's output with respect to the input to identify important features (Amershi et al., 2019).
-- Concept activation vectors that identify high-level human-interpretable concepts represented in a neural network's latent space.
+- Concept activation vectors that identify high-level human-interpretable concepts represented in a neural network's latent space (Ribeiro et al., 2016).
-- Rule extraction methods like decision trees and decision sets that approximate a complex model's behavior with an interpretable rule-based model.
+- Rule extraction methods like decision trees and decision sets that approximate a complex model's behavior with an interpretable rule-based model (Amershi et al., 2019).
-- Counterfactual explanation methods that use optimization techniques to find minimal input perturbations that change the model's output.
+- Counterfactual explanation methods that use optimization techniques to find minimal input perturbations that change the model's output (Goodman & Flaxman, 2017).

 A key consideration in applying XAI techniques is the faithfulness versus interpretability tradeoff .
 Some methods provide explanations that are more human-interpretable but less faithful to the model's actual reasoning process, while other methods are more faithful but less interpretable.
 The appropriate balance depends on the use case and user needs.